 Dog Bark Park Inn, Cottonwood, Idaho

 The Dog Bark Park Inn is run by a husband/wife artist team who specialize in folk-art dog carvings.
 Affectionately known as Sweet Willy, the structure is reminiscent of the roadside architecture of the early days of road travel.
 Toby, a 12-foot tall beagle stands loyally at attention at Willy’s side.
 The three-story beagle-shaped bed and breakfast has two floors of living space and sleeps four.
 The second floor features a queen bed with 26 dogs carved into the headboard.
 Up in Willy’s muzzle is a loft with two fold-out futons.
 As would be expected, well-behaved dogs are welcome, when arranged in advance.
 The area is rich in outdoor activities; the Lewis & Clark Trail is nearby.
-Speaking of rather large dogs, here are some benefits of actually having one.

 Featherbed Railroad Caboose Bed and Breakfast, Upper Lake, California

 The Featherbed Railroad sits on the shore of Clear Lake in Northern California.
 Guests stay in one of nine vintage cabooses overlooking a private boat launch and pier.
 Each caboose is decorated with a different theme, such as the Orient Express, Casablanca or the Wild Wild West.
 The rooms are each furnished with a queen size bed and second story cupola; most also have a Jacuzzi tub.
 Breakfast is served in the nearby 100-year old Main Station.
 There are a number of outdoor activities, as well as wineries and museums nearby.
 For those with an interest (or an aversion) to the paranormal, you should know there have also been reports of a ghost sighting in one caboose.
-Here are some more haunted places in America.

 The Grand Canyon Caverns Suite, Peach Springs, Arizona

 The Grand Canyon Cavern’s Underground Cave Suite calls itself “The largest, deepest, darkest, oldest, quietest motel room in the world.”
 This suite is truly for the adventurous.
 It is the largest dry cave in America, 220 feet below ground.
 Water is hand carried to the suite by staff and a staff member is available at the top level of the elevator to assist you during your stay.
 A single room built into the cavern, the suite is furnished with two double beds, a pull out queen sofa, table and chairs, a bathroom, a library of books and magazines dating back to the late 1800s, a working record player with records, and several lights.
 Check in and out is typically at the close and start of the times of the daily-guided tours.
 (The room is open, so there is little to no privacy during tour hours.)
 Aside from a number of cavern tours, there is also a private theater in the caverns and many above-ground outdoor activities as well.
 Here are the under-the-radar hotels you need to know about.